peter-woyzbun/querygraph/README.md

 The `CONNECT` block establishes connections with databases that will be queried upon execution.
-The `RETRIEVE` block is where actual queries on the databases - called "query nodes" - are defined, and the `JOIN` block is for describing how the results of queries in the `RETRIEVE` block are joined.
-The diagram below shows an example QGL query.
+The `RETRIEVE` block is where actual queries on the databases - called "query nodes" - are defined, and the `JOIN` block is for describing how the results of query nodes defined in the`RETRIEVE` block are joined.
+The diagram below shows the basic structure of each block using an example QGL query.

 ![QGL Syntax Railroad Diagram](docs/_static/images/syntax_diagram.png)

+The example query above has two query nodes.
+Highlighted in red are each of the query node's "query templates".
+A query template is simply a query written in the appropriate language for the database system it is intended for, augmented with "template parameters".

 The basic building block of Query Graph are "query templates".
 A query template is a query written in the appropriate form/language, given the type of database it is intended for (e.g. SQL), augmented with "template parameters".

+### Template Parameters

+## Syntax Stuff

 A query graph is a directed, acyclic graph whose nodes each represent a single query on a database.
 When two nodes are connected, the data